hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-with-external-bot.md

 ![Create Node](assets/integrating_external_bot_node.gif)

 #### Accepting all inputs
 We get the node to capture all the input messages by using a catchall entity.
-You can do this by adding an entity called "Feedback_regex".
-This entity uses regex to capture the complete user message in the entity called "Feedback_regex".
+You can do this by adding an entity called "feedback_regex".
+This entity uses regex to capture the complete user message in the entity called "feedback_regex".

 You can add entity by going to `bot_says` section of the node.
-In the `bot says` section click on the `+ Add an Entity` and then search for `Feedback_regex`.
+In the `bot says` section click on the `+ Add an Entity` and then search for `feedback_regex`.
 Finally click on `Add to Bot Says` to add it to the node.

 ![Add Entity](assets/integrating_external_bot_regex.gif)